-This process syncs your Tower Insights project with your Insights account solution.
+This process syncs your Insights project with your Insights account solution.
 Notice that the status dot beside the name of the project updates once the sync has run.

-25.3 Create Insights Inventory
+29.3 Create Insights Inventory

 The Insights playbook contains a hosts: line where the value is the hostname that Insights itself knows about, which may be different than the hostname that Tower knows about.
-Therefore, make sure that the hostnames in the Tower inventory match up with the system in the Red Hat Insights Portal.
+To use an Insights playbook, you will need an Insights inventory.

-To create a new inventory for use with Insights:
+To create a new inventory for use with Insights, see Red Hat Insights.